balena-io/docs/pages/learn/deploy/offline-updates.md

 ### Create and Preload Release

 Offline updates revolve around the concept of [balena preload][balena-preload].
-Preload is used to flash the balenaOS image and your application release in a single step, so the device starts running your application containers as soon as it boots.
-Preloading removes the need for your devices to download the initial application images directly from balena's build servers, making it an ideal base for the offline update process.
+Preload is used to flash the balenaOS image and your fleet's release in a single step, so the device starts running your fleet's containers as soon as it boots.
+Preloading removes the need for your devices to download the initial fleet's images directly from balena's build servers, making it an ideal base for the offline update process.
 Read more about [preloading a device image][preloading-device-image].

 > Important note: [balena preload](https://github.com/balena-io/balena-cli/blob/master/INSTALL-MAC.md#balena-preload) functionality requires Docker with AUFS support.

-Preload involves flashing an application release with the balenaOS image.
-If the pre-existing application doesn't have any releases, then a release needs to be created using [`balena deploy`][balena-deploy].
-Navigate to the directory of your source code folder and run the command below to deploy the latest release of your application.
+Preload involves flashing a fleet's release with the balenaOS image.
+If the pre-existing fleet's doesn't have any releases, then a release needs to be created using [`balena deploy`][balena-deploy].
+Navigate to the directory of your source code folder and run the command below to deploy the latest release of your fleet's.
 If a release is present already, then the next step can be skipped.

 ```bash
 $ balena deploy ${app_slug} --build --emulated --source .